 HiTech is a cohort-based training Program that provides skills to participants in technology commercialization and entrepreneurship.
-HiTech translates cutting-edge technology and scientific discoveries into high-growth business opportunities, providing an innovation environment where teams can test market relevance of their projects and create a well-grounded business case, with the help of faculty, management students and business mentors.
+HiTech translates cutting-edge technology and scientific discoveries into high-growth business opportunities, providing an innovation environment where teams can test the market relevance of their projects and create a well-grounded business case, with the help of faculty, management students and business mentors.

 HiTech is four-month long (from March to July) with sessions and mentor meetings once a week (in one of the two partner business schools) and a lot of work (guided by deliverables) to be done outside the contact sessions.